shawnjohnjr/asuth-gecko-notes/dom/file/ipc/Blob.md

-## Create Blob implementations from BlobData serialization type ##
+## Parent: Create Blob implementations from BlobData serialization type ##

-Note: All of these methods assert that they are in the parent process!
+(All of these methods assert that they are in the parent process!)

 CreateBlobImpl(nsID, CreateBlobImplMetadata):
 * Asks BlobParent::GetBlobImplForID to provide a BlobImpl, which it returns.